tanoManzo/notes/Programming Gene Expression.md

 The ribosome is responsible for translating RNA to proteins using an ensemble of helper tRNAs which come armed with a nucleotide codon on one end and an amino acid on the other.

 Together the tRNAs act like a molecular dictionary, bringing the correct amino acid to match with every codon the ribosome reads.

+The redundancy in the genetic code makes it impossible to “reverse-translate” from a protein sequence back into its original DNA sequence.

+All mRNA sequences have an initial AUG codon which normally codes for the amino acid M, but that also indicates the location where the ribosome should **start** its work.

+If another ���AUG appears later in the sequence, the ribosome will read through it just fine, attaching another methionine.
+Translation is **stopped** by the “stop” codons UAG, UAA, and UGA.